jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 password attacks increased more than tenfold in 2023, from around 3 billion per month to over 30 billion.
-This translates to an average of 4,000 blocked attacks per second targeting Microsoft cloud identities.16 Microsoft Digital Defense Report 2023
+This translates to an average of 4,000 blocked attacks per second targeting Microsoft cloud identities.

+16
+ Microsoft Digital Defense Report 2023
 Cybersecurity Tech Accord principles mapping index on page 124
 For more about identity attacks, see page 34\.
 For more about ransomware
 see page 17\.
 For more about phishing and
 AiTM, see page 27\.
 For more about BEC, see page 32\.
 Chapter 2 The State of Cybercrime
-CDAB
+C
+D
+A
+B
 What we can
 learn from attack
 notifications